the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 }
 ~~~~~~~~

-The `onsearchSubmit()` method should use the same functionality as the `componentDidMount()` lifecycle method, but this time with a modified search term from the local state and not with the initial default search term.
+The `onSearchSubmit()` method should use the same functionality as the `componentDidMount()` lifecycle method, but this time with a modified search term from the local state and not with the initial default search term.
 Thus you can extract the functionality as a reusable class method.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~